mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 {{"demo": "DashboardLayoutBranding.js", "height": 400, "iframe": true}}

 :::info
-You may also override the default branding components by passing in your own component to the `appTitle` slot, as shown in the [Slots section](#slots).
+You may also override the default branding by passing in your own component to the `appTitle` slot, as shown in the [Slots section](#slots).
 :::

 ## Navigation